-UK leader Truss holds 1st Cabinet meeting amid energy crisis
+UK leader Truss rules out windfall tax for oil companies

+Speaking during her first session of prime minister’s questions in the House of Commons, Truss rebuffed opposition calls for a new windfall tax, even as she refrained from explaining how she would fund a plan meant to help the public pay energy bills skyrocketing because of Russia’s invasion of Ukraine.
+The plan is expected to be delivered on Thursday.

+“I am against a windfall tax,” she said.
+“I believe it is the wrong thing to be putting companies off, investing in the United Kingdom just when we need to be growing the economy.”

-LONDON (AP) — British Prime Minister Liz Truss is holding her first Cabinet meeting on Wednesday, after appointing a government diverse in race and gender and united in its support for the new leader’s staunchly free-market views.
+Earlier Wednesday, Truss held her first Cabinet meeting, appointing a government diverse in race and gender and united in its support for the new leader’s staunchly free-market views.

-Truss will also face her political opponents for the first time as leader during the weekly Prime Minister’s Questions session in the House of Commons.

 Truss, 47, was appointed prime minister by Queen Elizabeth II on Tuesday after winning an internal election to lead the governing Conservative Party.